-The both dynamic and scalable designs are used in Peer-sim technology.
-In The modular approach is used in Peer is the main philosophy of the preferred way of coding with it is to re-use existing modules.
+Both dynamic and scalable designs are used in Peer-sim technology.
+The modular approach is used in Peer is the main philosophy of the preferred way of coding with it is to re-use existing modules.
 The modules used in Peer-sim can be of different kinds.
-For example the construction and initialization of the underlying network are moduled.
-The different protocols are handled by this module which control and modify the network in Peer-sim.
+For example, the construction and initialization of the underlying network are moduled.
+The different protocols are handled by this module, which controls and modifies the network in Peer-sim.

-Peersim offers a lot of these modules in its sources, which ease greatly the coding of new applications.
-Peer can also work in two different modes: cycle-based or event-based.
+Peersim offers a lot of these modules in its sources, which greatly ease the coding of new applications.
+A peer can also work in two different modes: cycle-based or event-based.
 The cycle-based engine is based on a very simple time scheduling algorithm and is very efficient and scalable.
-However, it has some limitations. peer to peer simulator can achieve a network consisting of 10^6 nodes using the cycle-based engine.
-As an example it does not model the transport layer.
+However, it has some limitations.
+Peer to peer simulator can achieve a network consisting of 10^6 nodes using the cycle-based engine.
+As an example, it does not model the transport layer.

-In addition, the simulator structure easy to quickly prototype a protocol and is based on component and makes it.
-In fact of Java objects the different pluggable building blocks are combined with the protocol.
+In addition, the simulator structures easy to quickly prototype a protocol and are based on component and make it.
+In fact of Java objects, the different pluggable building blocks are combined with the protocol.
 The two different simulation models are supported by the peer to peer 1.0 version: the cycle-based model and a more traditional event-based model.
-This document is about the former and this model is a defined as a simplified one.
-At the cost of some loss of realism the extreme scalability and performance are achieved by this model.
-Several simple protocols can to create this loss without problems, according to our own experience; yet, care should be taken when this model is selected to experiment with a protocol.
+This document is about the former, and this model is defined as a simplified one.
+At the cost of some loss of realism, the extreme scalability and performance are achieved by this model.
+Several simple protocols can create this loss without problems, according to our own experience; yet, care should be taken when this model is selected to experiment with a protocol.

 The modular programming based on objects (building blocks) is encouraged by Peersim.
-The same interface (i.e., the same functionality) implementing another component is easily replaced by each block.
+Each block easily replaces the same interface (i.e., the same functionality) implementing another component.

 The general idea of the simulation model is